incorvia/optimize_ab/README.md

     = link_to (mv_begin_section('Headline') + "Welcome" + mv_end_section)

-OnClick Conversion
+Conversions Javascript function
 ---------------------------------------
-You'll need to add a snippet of text to the link or links that you want to track as a conversion.
+Conversions are initiated via a javascript function 'doGoal' You'll need to add a snippet of text to the link / links that you want to track as a conversion.
 Let's say your link looks like this: